bdpedigo/networks-course/_sources/calendar.md

    - Application to finding communities in ___

 ### Jan 12th (Wednesday)
-- Random graph models
-   - ER
-   - SBM
+- Ranking and flow through networks
+   - Simple rankings (A, A squared)
-   - DCSBM
+   - Eigenvector ranking
-   - RDPG
+   - Minimum violations ranking
-   - Chung-Lu, scale-free, etc.
+   - Applications of ranking to study hierarchies

 ### Jan 13th (Thursday)
 - Unsupervised network embeddings